 This is the “if only…” or “what if…” stage.
 You want life to go back to what it was.
-Back in time: find the tumor sooner, stop the accident from happening, do something else that might have kept your love alive or with you.
+Back in time: if only they’d found the tumor sooner; you could’ve stopped the accident from happening, or done something else that might have kept your love alive or with you.

 The Way To Get Through Grief